 In compliance with the Higher Education Act, annual reports about teacher preparation in the state are available online.
 Select the appropriate year from the left column of the webpage and then click on Florida.

-In addition to the general studies requirements listed on this page, students must satisfy all additional University requirements, including the Gordon Rule, multicultural, and foreign language requirements.
-With appropriate planning and coordination with an academic advisor, students may satisfy some of the general University requirements through the General Studies curriculum.
-For a complete listing of general degree requirements, refer to the "Graduation and General Degree Requirements" section of this catalog.
+In addition to the General Education requirements listed on this page, students must satisfy all additional University requirements, including the Gordon Rule, multicultural, and foreign language requirements.
+With appropriate planning and coordination with an academic advisor, students may satisfy some of the general University requirements through the General Education curriculum.
+For a complete listing of general degree requirements, refer to the "University Requirements" section of this catalog.

-General Studies Curriculum:
+General Education Curriculum:

-State mandated common prerequisites must be completed prior to graduation, but are not required for admission to the program.
+State-mandated common prerequisites must be completed prior to admission to the Elementary Education program.
 See the Common Prerequisite Manual for course substitutions from Florida colleges and universities.